13 - The lac Operon

 - Repressor proteins.
 Repressor proteins decrease how often transcription is initiated (negative control).

 - Activator proteins.
 Activator proteins increase how often transcription is initiated (positive control).

 Repressor and activator proteins contain DNA binding domains and have additional domains that bind to small organic molecules (sugars, amino acids, or nucleotides) called effectors.
-When an effector binds, the three-dimensional structure of the repressor or activator protein changes.
+When an effector molecule binds, the three-dimensional structure of the repressor or activator protein changes.
 This change in protein shape influences the ability of the activator protein or repressor protein to bind to the DNA.